2BWeru/Github-profile/README.md

 # Quotes
 ## Aurthor - Betty Weru

- ## Github Profile Search - This a website built to ---
+ ## Github Profile Search - This a website built to ---search github profile .Shows details about the github profile and display repositories present.

  ### Techonology used
  - HTML